HDR, Inc.: Monitoring of activists

 In August 2021, a Motherboard story detailed HDR's monitoring services provided to government agencies conducting controversial projects.
 The report highlighted HDR's "corporate counterinsurgency" work, especially social media monitoring, to anticipate and disrupt public opposition to projects, including highways built through sacred Indigenous sites and prison and jail construction.

+Gender discrimination

+A Nebraska jury awarded $3.85 million to a former HDR Vice President in November 2023, finding the engineering firm discriminated against her based on gender.

 Awards

 In 2018, the American Council of Engineering Companies awarded the Grand Conceptor Award to HDR and joint venture partner WSP USA for the design and construction of a new roadway within the steel-arch Bayonne Bridge—64 feet above an existing highway that it was to replace.
 The Grand Conceptor Award signifies the year's most outstanding engineering achievement.
 The recognition marked HDR's fourth Grand Conceptor in the company's 100-year history and the second time that HDR received the award two years in a row.
 In 2017, the State Route 520 floating bridge earned the American Council of Engineering Companies' Grand Conceptor Award.

 HDR also won back-to-back Grand Conceptor Awards in 2010 and 2011.
 The 2011 award winner was the Hoover Dam Bypass.
 HDR was the project manager.
 The Hoover Dam Bypass won several other industry awards.
 The 2010 winner was the Gills Onions Advanced Energy Recovery System in Oxnard, California, which uses onion waste to produce renewable energy.